What are we responsible for?

-Importantly this CCG is not responsible for the commissioning of primary care, which includes your GP practice, dentists and opticians – these areas are commissioned by the local offices of NHS England.
+This CCG is not responsible for the commissioning of dentists and opticians – these areas are commissioned by the local offices of NHS England.

 Our region is covered by the Surrey and Sussex Area Team.
 You can find out more by visiting the NHS England website here.

 CCGs have a statutory role to support the quality of primary care and are responsible for the strategic planning of services, with primary care a key element of the local five-year Sustainability and transformation Plans, being developed.

 We will work closely with our neighbouring clinical commissioning groups in West Sussex and will continue to work with all of our local NHS partners.